 - Lost filling, bridge, or crown

-If there has been enough force to damage a tooth, it’s quite possible your child has an injury elsewhere too.
-Check carefully, and if you suspect they might have a head injury, don’t delay in going straight to the ER or calling 911 for assistance.
+If there has been enough force to damage a tooth, your child may have an injury elsewhere too.
+Check carefully, and if you suspect they might have a head injury, don’t delay going straight to the ER or calling 911 for assistance.
 If there is trauma to your child’s jaw or the surrounding area, our maxillofacial surgeon can do emergency surgery.

 Although sometimes easier said than done, keeping calm will help reassure your child that there’s nothing to worry about.
-Once your child feels secure, it will be easier to assess how severe the situation is and what the best course of action is.
+Once your child feels secure, it will be easier to assess how difficult the situation is and the best course of action.

-Our sedation dentistry options are helpful for children who experience a high level of anxiety and have a fear of the dentist.
+Our sedation dentistry options help children who experience a high level of anxiety and have a fear of the dentist.

 Administer Pain Relief and Recover the Tooth